c4pt0r/agfs/agfs-shell/README.md

 **Key Features:**
 - Unix-style pipelines and redirection
 - Full scripting support with control flow
-- User-defined functions with local variables (with some limitations)
+- User-defined functions with local variables and recursion support
 - AGFS integration for distributed file operations
 - Tab completion and command history
 - AI-powered command (llm integration)
 - Pure Python implementation (no subprocess for builtins)

-**Note:** This is an educational shell implementation.
-Advanced features like recursive functions require a full call stack implementation (future work).
+**Note:** This is an educational shell implementation with full scripting capabilities including recursive functions and nested command substitution.

 ## Features